robertrodarte/UDP-Application/README.md

 ### 🔸 Message Delivery

 - The server sends an `ACK` to confirm successful receipt.
-- The client retries sending messages (up to 3 times) if no ACK is received.
+- The client retries sending messages (up to 3 times) if no ACK is received within a timeout period.

 ---